Top 15 Plants Toxic to Horses Lurking in Your Pasture

-Is your beautiful green pasture actually a field of poisonous plants?
+Is your beautiful green pasture actually a field of plants toxic to horses?
 Like it or not, there are a lot of dangerous plants out there that could cause serious harm – or even death – for your horse.
 That’s why it’s important for you to understand and be able to identify the top criminals of the plant world lurking in your pastures.

 In this article, we’re going to take a look at the worst of the worst.
 We’ll explain why each plant is so dangerous and share some ideas for how you can protect your horses from danger.
 The act of poisoning should be left to spy movies and action thrillers.
 It has no place on your farm!

-Without further ado, here are the top poisonous plants lurking in your pastures:
+Without further ado, here are the top 15 poisonous plants to horses lurking in your pastures:

 Your horse would actually need to eat hundreds of pounds of it to start experiencing ill effects.
 But that’s not out of the question if your horse has access to the plant and enjoys the flavor.
 That’s why you need to keep it out of your pastures.

-The rabbit from the movie Bambi sure enjoyed eating clovers, but your horses should stay away.
+The rabbit from the movie Bambi sure enjoyed eating clovers, but your horses should stay away as clover is among the top plants toxic to horses.
 There are several kinds out there, but alsike covers cause horses to experience blistering on their light colored skin (photosensitivity) and liver disease.